10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 Documents declassified in the 2000s showed military officials knew the evidence was shaky or flat-out wrong, but reported it anyway to justify military action.

-An entire war kicked off based on misleading info.
+An entire war kicked off based on misleading info, which really makes you wonder what people would say to manipulate us.

 8. The CIA Helped Smuggle Cocaine Into the U.S.

-The idea?
-The CIA was supporting anti-communist rebels in Nicaragua (the Contras), who funded their war by smuggling drugs.
-And the U.S. government looked the other way.
+The idea was that the CIA was supporting anti-communist rebels in Nicaragua (the Contras), who funded their war by smuggling drugs…and the U.S. government looked the other way.

 The official story gets murky, but even Senate investigations admitted “lapses in oversight” and indirect involvement.

-A conspiracy that wasn’t fully proven…but wasn’t fully false, either.
+A conspiracy that wasn’t fully proven, but wasn’t fully wrong, either.

 9. The Government Kept Secret Radiation Experiments